ZIMO-Elektronik/ZTL/README.md

 - implicit_wrapper.hpp
   Like explicit_wrapper, but allows implicit conversions back to its underlying type

+- inplace_deque.hpp
+  Stack allocated double-ended queue which push- and pop functions for front and back

 - limits.hpp
   Minimal representation of signed- or unsigned integral types within given interval